-In other words, these small and medium enterprises (SMEs) face many challenges when it comes to marketing online, and it can feel like a struggle to keep up.
+In other words, these small and medium enterprises (SMEs) face many challenges when it comes to SME marketing online, and it can feel like a struggle to keep up.
 However, they are not alone.
-Plenty of other companies suffer alongside of them, and through their collective experience they can collaborate to discover solutions to their challenges or build a market for better support.
+Plenty of other companies suffer alongside them, and through their collective experience they can collaborate to discover solutions to their challenges or build a market for better support.

-Bringing in Traffic and New Leads
+Step 1: Bring in Traffic and New Leads with Pay Per Click

 “If you write it, they will come,” used to be the SEO mantra, but more and more small companies struggle to watch this traffic materialize.
 63% of marketers say this is their biggest challenge.